Zouhair Feddal: Alavés

 On 16 July 2016, Feddal signed a three-year deal with fellow top-tier club Deportivo Alavés.
 On 11 March, he netted his first goal for the club against Málaga CF.

 Betis

 On 24 July of the following year, Feddal moved to fellow league team Real Betis after agreeing to a four-year deal.
 He scored his first goal in a 2–1 victory against RC Celta de Vigo.

 Sporting CP

 On 18 August 2020, Feddal joined Portuguese club Sporting CP on a two-year deal.

-Valladolid
+Later career

 On 24 August 2022, free agent Feddal agreed to a one-year contract with Real Valladolid in the Spanish top tier.
 On 31 January 2023, after just eight league matches, he terminated his contract.

+Following a brief stint with Alanyaspor in 2023, Feddal announced his retirement from football on 22 August 2024.

 International career

 Feddal represented Morocco at under-23 level at the 2012 Summer Olympics.
 He made his full squad debut on 14 November 2012, starting in a 1–0 friendly loss against Togo.